Get MTD for Income Tax ready

 Include these terms in your contract or payment terms upfront.
 When clients know the consequences of late payment from the start, they're more likely to pay on time.

 Preventing late payments is easier than chasing them.
-The strategies below help you get paid on time, protect your cash flow, and maintain stronger client relationships.
+These strategies help you get paid on time and protect your cash flow.

 FAQs on outstanding invoices